Our distinctive approach

 It cannot be overstated that biosecurity and testing are fundamental aspects of goat husbandry and serve as the cornerstone for establishing a healthy herd.
 Many of the diseases we guard against have no cure and can pose zoonotic risks, underscoring the critical importance of preventive measures.

 While we are transparent about our own test results, we urge individuals not to rely solely on our data for their own herds.
 For interested parties, we provide screenshots showcasing our results, with full PDF files available upon request.
 Should there be any inquiries or concerns, we welcome messages for further clarification or assistance.
+You can view our test results here.

 feed/forage